 THE WORLD AROUND

-1 / 4
+1 / 5

 YOUNG CLIMATE PRIZE

 The World Around Young Climate Prize empowers and accelerates the work of young climate innovators who are using design to tackle some of the planet’s most pressing social and environmental challenges.
 Now in its second cycle, this hybrid award and mentorship program was created by The World Around to uplift a generation of designers and activists born into the climate crisis—uniquely positioned to address it.
 The prize connects these young changemakers with leading mentors from the global design community, amplifying their impact and fostering a network of like-minded visionaries.
-25 finalists will be selected to receive life-changing mentorship, with three winners flown to New York City to present their groundbreaking work at The World Around’s prestigious Annual Summit in 2025.
+The finalists receive a life-changing mentorship, with three winners flown to New York City to present their groundbreaking work at The World Around’s prestigious Annual Summit in 2025.
+Read below or download our booklet to meet our cohort of finalists!

 MEET OUR 25 UNDER 25